TianYu-00/DST-WhereIsIt/README.md

     - [ ] Update more base entities

-Also found a better alternative to worldgen_customization and worldsettings_customization icons use scrapbook icons instead `databundles/images/images/scrapbook_icons1` 2 and 3
+Also found a better alternative to worldgen_customization and worldsettings_customization icons

+use scrapbook icons instead `databundles/images/images/scrapbook_icons1` 2 and 3

+copy the files over for now and use it locally just in case they do changes to it later on.